Published

 - USB-C charge port — modern connector, no proprietary cable, port flap protects against splash

-- 5 color variants — Black (hero) · Pink · plus three more colorways for matching personal taste
+- Five color variants — Black (hero), Pink, plus three more colorways

-- Not IP67-rated — survives splash, does NOT survive full submersion in a pool or ocean
+- Not IP67-rated — survives splash, does not survive full submersion in a pool or ocean

 - Not a floating speaker — sinks if dropped in water; the wrist strap is the practical safeguard